yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 - The HMAC key `hk` is changed with each new transaction (as now)
 - HMAC key used for particular parameters is derived from `hk` based on the following
    - Value type, scalar or point
-   - Content type, derived secret or random scalar mask
+   - Content-type, derived secret or random scalar mask
    - Function calling context. e.g., alpha in mlsag_sign.
 - Encrypted values are thus usable only in a particular context, i.e., the context with the same HMAC key.
 - This also prevents the *type confusion*.